computer-science-one/cs101-book/README.md

 ### No semicolons

 Several popular programming languages require the termination of lines of code with a semicolon (`;`).
-Once again, this
+This is a tough habit to learn.
+Even experienced programmers forget semicolons!

+### Consistent design

+Ruby is a (largely)_consistent_ language.
+This means that